 Another type of investment is impact investing, which actively chooses investments that will have a positive impact on specific environmental, social or economic goals.
 For example, some funds might actively invest in renewable energy, recycling or healthy food production.

-Why does ESG matter for AustralianSuper members?
+Why ESG matters for AustralianSuper members

 ESG factors are important as they can affect the long-term performance of companies, both operationally and financially.
 The AustralianSuper investment team assesses them as part of the decision-making process for all investments, across all investment options.